benlau6/fastapi-fullstack/README.md

 4. Q: permission not stated as 'roles' in response body? \
 A. ctrl+f to find 'roles', replace some of them carefully

+5. Q: app/prestart.sh not found? \
+A. set **git config core.autocrlf false** before git add . if you are using windows

 ## Reference